She’s so organised and seems to be able to keep her house beautifully neat.

 I’m not patient when helping with homework.

 I love doing adventurous and new things with my kids.

 I think outside the box and find ways to creatively solve problems.

 I’m energetic and love exploring with my kids.

 I’m happy to sit down on the grass with white jeans so I can get close to the flowers.
 That’s the sort of mum I am.

 There are a lot of things that I’m not — and that’s okay.
 There are a lot of things that I am — and I celebrate it.
-I embrace the Mum I am, and this has given me so much freedom to just be with my kids, and not worry they are missing out because I don’t often bake with them.
-It also helps me to step outside of my comfort zone, and investigate different approaches as I parent because I’m not wasting energy on trying to be something I’m not.
+I embrace the Mum I am, and this has given me freedom to just be with my kids, without worrying they are missing out because I don’t often bake with them.
+It also helps me to step outside of my comfort zone, and investigate different approaches as I parent because I don’t waste energy on trying to be something I’m not.
 I want to walk beside my kids as we journey through life together, rather than constantly veering off the path trying to catch the birds that are best left in the sky.
 There will be other people who cross my children’s life path that will also share with them in their own special way.
-I don’t need to be everything for my kids, I just need to love them, be there for them, encourage them and be myself with them.
+I don’t need to be everything for my kids, I need to love them, be there for them, encourage them and be myself with them.
 I believe it’s a beautiful thing to share yourself, and live life along side your child.

 Being a Fun Mum to me is about accepting weakness, embracing essence, and enjoying moments as they happen.